applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

  Describing the scoring function in English, we score a cell with the maximum of three values: either the value of the cell up and to the left plus the score for the substitution taking place in the current cell (which you find by looking up the substitution in the substitution matrix); the value of the cell above minus the gap penalty; or the value of the cell to the left minus the gap penalty.
 In this way, you're determining whether the best (highest) score is obtained by inserting a gap in sequence 1 (corresponding to $F(i-1, j) - d$), inserting a gap in sequence 2 (corresponding to $F(i, j-1) - d$), or aligning the characters in sequence 1 and sequence 2 (corresponding to $F(i-1, j-1) + s(c_i, c_j)$).

 As an exercise, fill in the values of cells $(1, 1)$, $(1, 2)$, and $(2, 1)$ in $F$ and $T$.
-Remember to insert arrows indicating which cell each score was derived from as you fill in the matrix.
+Remember to insert arrows in $T$ indicating which cell each score was derived from as you fill in the matrix.
 If you're deriving the score for a given cell in $F$ from the cell diagonally up and to the left, you should put a diagonal arrow in $T$ (↖).

 Notice the situation that you encounter when computing the value for $F(2, 1)$.
 Which arrow do you draw there?
-Keep this question in mind, and think about how it might affect your final result.
+Keep this question in mind, and think about how it might impact your final result.

 The function in the next cell generates the dynamic programming and traceback matrices for us.
 You should review this code to understand exactly how it's working.